 It can be very difficult for a business to offer and manage all payment methods.
 Some customers have very unique demands when it comes to payment processing.
 Some want to use crypto coins, some wish to use checks, and some prefer bank transfers.

 You can attract more buyers by offering all these payment methods.
-However, we know it might not always be possible.
+To make your customer experience more simple, you can even compare the BNB to USD price and add it on your website as additional information However, we know it might not always be possible.
 Use this to increase your average order size by putting ‘prerequisite’ for buyers.

 For example, the option for check may be given to customers who spend at least $10,000.
 Similarly, offer wire transfers for customers who sign up for an account and show tendencies of loyal customers.